jancumps/cppgpio/README.md

 `git clone https://github.com/jancumps/cppgpio.git`
 Add the `src/lib` folder to your include path
 Add the relevant cpp source file(s) from `src/lib` to your build list.
 Ideally, only build and link the one that you're using.
 See section [Small footprint](#small-footprint) below.
+Compiler support: ISO C++ 17 or higher is required.
+You may actively need to set that (std=c++17) if your build errors.

 ## Examples:
 There are 2 examples in the `src/` folder: